google/WebFundamentals/src/content/en/updates/2017/10/quotaexceedederror.md

 +  Remove unneeded data and re-append.
 +  Append smaller fragments.
 +  Lower the playback resolution.
-+  Wait for currentTime to progress and retry

 Though they can be used in combination, I'll cover them one at a time.